Myles Garrett taken to hospital after vehicle overturns in crash

 Investigators say there was also a female passenger in the car at the time.

 Both were taken to the hospital with non-life-threatening injuries.
-They were both wearing seatbelts.
+They were both wearing seatbelts, OSHP reports.

 Investigators say impairment isn’t suspected.